 Do you want to use a domain you purchased somewhere else?
 No problem!
-You're more than welcome to do so.
-You just need to alter a few records with your domain host.
+You're more than welcome to do so if you have a current subscription to either our Starter or Pro service.
+You simply need to alter a few records with your domain host.

-Connecting an outside domain to your site requires that you change its DNS records to point them to one of our IP Addresses.
+Connecting an outside domain to your site requires that you change the domain's DNS records to point them to one of our IP Addresses.
 That looks something like this:

 Note that I want to keep using you as my domain registrar.
 I am not requesting a transfer and do not have new name servers to provide you.

 Once your host makes the changes, it can take up to 48 hours for their servers to fully update (though it rarely takes more than an hour or two).
 The domain will not start working until their updates are complete.

 If you feel comfortable making these changes yourself, feel free to continue on.

 The first step is to log in to your account with your domain registrar.
 We've written step-by-step instructions for several of the most popular hosts.
 If you're using one these hosts, just click on their name below:

 Our IP Addresses are 126.96.36.199, 188.8.131.52, 184.108.40.206, 220.127.116.11 and 18.104.22.168; you can use whichever of these you feel like using.
 They all function the same way and they all work properly.
 If you find this confusing, just use the 22.214.171.124 IP.
 It ultimately doesn't matter.

 When you point a domain here to use with your site, you're working with three pieces of information:

 The Hostname (i.e. the www and * records)